jrhawley/quill/README.md

 Query all your bills and accounts to check on your financial statements.
 Check for statements that you've downloaded from your bank, service provider, or other company that issues regular statements.

+**NOTE**: This repository has been archived.
+Development on this project has been moved to [this repository](https://gitlab.com/jrhawley/quill/).

 ![TUI demo](examples/demo.gif)

 ## Installation